Using Exercise As Part of Your Arsenal For Recovery

 High-Impact Aerobic Exercises

 During high-impact aerobic exercises, there is more direct force placed on the body.
-Unlike low-impact exercises, both feet come off the ground .
-The chances of injury is higher but you burn more calories.
+Unlike low-impact exercises, both feet come off the ground.
+The chances of injury are higher but you burn more calories.

 Running is something you can do anywhere, whether you live in the city or in the country.
 You can run on any surface and do not require any equipment, except a decent pair of running shoes.
 There is no barrier to entry.